dicleoztur/tez0.1v/README.md

 attitude that may vary across speakers.
 Subjectivity, in this sense, is tightly connected to perspective, evaluation, and implicit stance.

-This thesis investigates whether such distinctions can be **learned automatically** by computational systems, focusing on **Turkish news texts**, a language and domain that pose additional challenges due to rich morphology and limited annotated resources.
+This thesis investigates whether such distinctions can be learned automatically by computational systems, focusing on Turkish news texts, a language and domain that pose additional challenges due to rich morphology and limited annotated resources.